AlfredoElizarraras/Weather-app/README.md

  :sunny: Weather app :partly_sunny:
 </h1>

-> This app fetch weather info from an api page.
+> This app fetches weather info from an api page.
 It's purpose is to showcase what I have learned about async and apis code in the Microverse course curriculum.

 ## Built With